 The people felt like Moses was never going to come back down the mountain.
 So they asked Aaron to make them a god they could see.
 It was only a matter of days until they broke their promise and God’s oral law… the one about the idol.
 That’s right, they built and worshipped a golden calf.
 God wanted His people to remember His laws and keep them, so Moses carried the tablets down the mountain.
 When he realized the people were worshipping an idol it made him so mad that he threw the tablets down on the ground and smashed them into pieces.

 Oral instructions can be forgotten.
 Paper documents like the Declaration of Independence can fade or get torn or ripped.
 Stone tablets can be broken.
 So how do we keep them?

-America wanted to preserve founding documents for posterity to see Declaration of Independence for posterity, God wanted to preserve His people.
+America wanted to preserve founding documents,like Declaration of Independence, for posterity to see.
+For posterity, God wanted to preserve His people.

 “Therefore, give the people of Israel this message from the Sovereign LORD: I am bringing you back, but not because you deserve it.
 I am doing it to protect my holy name, on which you brought shame while you were scattered among the nations.

 23 I will show how holy my great name is—the name on which you brought shame among the nations.
 And when I reveal my holiness through you before their very eyes, says the Sovereign LORD, then the nations will know that I am the LORD.

 24 For I will gather you up from all the nations and bring you home again to your land.

 25 “Then I will sprinkle clean water on you, and you will be clean.
 Your filth will be washed away, and you will no longer worship idols.